Agriculture & Farming

 Use this checklist to audit your farm's environmental compliance status:

 Calculate your storage requirement based on livestock numbers and housing period.
 Measure your actual storage volume.
 If inadequate, plan to build additional capacity or reduce livestock numbers during winter.
-In NVZs you need 6 months minimum.
+In NVZs you need 5 months minimum for cattle slurry and 6 months for pig and poultry slurry.

 Check certificates for yourself and all staff who apply pesticides.
 If anyone needs training, book courses before the next spraying season.
 Display certificates in the office or secure them in the farm safety file.